 Also, NASA has worked with 11 companies to install 14 commercial facilities on the station boosting R&D projects for NASA and the ISS National Lab.

-For example, in May, the Laboratory sent more than dozen payloads for launch to the orbiting laboratory aboard SpaceX’s Dragon spacecraft.
+For example, in May, the Laboratory sent more than a dozen payloads for launch to the orbiting laboratory aboard SpaceX’s Dragon spacecraft.
 Emulate, a biotechnology company, is sending a tissue chip investigation to the Laboratory.

 The agency’s ultimate goal in low-Earth orbit is to build an ecosystem in partnership with industry that can provide services and capabilities at lower cost.